 Making your own tortillas by hand is an intensely rewarding experience, especially if you have never had homemade tortillas.
 As simple and easy as it gets.

 cups flour (you can get creative with your flour choices like whole wheat, spelt, soy, or a mixture of flours)

 cup vegetable shortening or ¼ cup vegetable oil

-Directions Sift the flour, salt & baking powder into a large mixing bowl.
+Sift the flour, salt & baking powder into a large mixing bowl.
 Into the dry ingredients cut in the shortening, or add oil if you are using this option, & mix with your fingertips to combine.
 Add the milk or water, working the liquid into the dough until a sticky ball forms.
 Wrap in plastic and let rest for at least 30 minutes.
-Divide the dough into 8-10 balls (for small tortillas) or 6-8 balls for larger ones, cover them again with the damp cloth.
-Lightly dust a counter or pastry board w/flour & roll out each ball of dough into a circle or oval approximately 1/4" thick.
+Divide the dough into 8 to 10 balls for small tortillas or 6 to 8 balls for larger ones.
+Cover them again with the damp cloth.
+Lightly dust a counter or pastry board with flour & roll out each ball of dough into a circle or oval approximately 1/4" thick.
 If you want nicely rounded tortillas, trim off any ragged edges & discard.
 Don't roll the dough out more than once or the tortillas will be tough.
 Heat a dry griddle or heavy skillet over high heat for 5 minutes.
 Cook the tortillas 30 seconds on each side or until the dough looks dry & slightly wrinkled & a few brown spots form on both surfaces.
 Do not over cook or they will be hard.
 Butter and roll up and wrap in damp tea towel to keep warm as you cook the other tortillas.
-(I place cooked ones wrapped in the damp towel in a low 200 oven to keep warm, while I am cooking the rest.)
-Serve warm.~~.
+Serve warm.